BahadirAkdemir/ML-DL-SL-2025/readme.md

 ### Deep Learning
 Here are some of the Deep Learning projects and exercises I have worked on:
+1. **SimCLRv2-Pytorch**
+   - Implementation of SimCLR v2 (A Simple Framework for Contrastive Learning of Visual Representations)
+2. **Transformers**
+   - Implementation and experiments with Transformer architecture
+3. **Kolmogorov Arnold Networks (KANs)**
+   - Implementation of KANs, a novel neural network architecture

 ### Statistical Learning
 Here are some of the Statistical Learning projects and exercises I have worked on:
 1. **ISLP Book Exercises/Labs**
+   - Solutions and implementations from the Introduction to Statistical Learning book

 ## Resources
 During my learning journey, I have benefited from various resources.
 Below is a list of some of the key resources that have helped me: